blogmywiki/kettle_run/README.md

 This excting new version of the game features randomised terrain, longer runs on higher levels - and a lovely cup of tea!

+#kettlerun.hex

+This is a hex file of Kettle Run 2 you can drag straight onto your micro:bit - if you just want to play the game and don't want to know how it works or modify it.